imgix/js-core/README.md

 ## Using

-Depending on your module system, using imgx-core-js is done a few different ways.
+Depending on your module system, using imgix-core-js is done a few different ways.
 The most common entry point will be the `Client` class.
+Whenever you provide data to imgix-core-js, make sure it is not already URL-encoded, as the library handles proper encoding internally.

 ### CommonJS